 As noted throughout this post, people lived in close-knit societies and entire families knew each other intimately, in biblical times.
 I once had a roommate who knew his sixth cousins in a rural county in Iowa, an agricultural state.
 They were all farmers and did not go far from home.
 He had never seen the ocean before moving to California, and his grandparents never left the home county–in the days of cars and airplanes!
 Israel, even during the time of David’s and Solomon’s expanded territory, was small, by our standards.

 To state the obvious, social media and dating websites did not exist in biblical times.
 Arranged marriages happened.
 Bethlehem was a small village.
 So was Nazareth.
 These were farming communities or an agrarian society surrounded the towns and villages.
 They celebrated Passover and other commanded festivals that celebrated agricultural life, together.
-It is not farfetched to believe in the close relationships between the men in Matthew’s and Luke’s genealogies, particularly as we get closer to Joseph’s immediate ancestors.
+It is not farfetched to believe in the close relationships between the men in Matthew’s and Luke’s genealogies, particularly as we get closer to Joseph’s immediate ancestors, both of whom had royal connections, so genealogies were maintained.
 Jacob and Heli probably were closely related, and they were related to Joseph, likely as father and uncle, establishing biological and legal lineages.
 Or they were brothers or half-brothers.
 And it is not outlandish to believe in a Levirate marriage.
 Men died young back then–even married men.
 Youthful mortality prompted the Levirate marriage law in the first place.
 And if the husband was older and therefore died before his wife (as nature took its course), then this fact also prompted the Levirate marriage law.

 And Bejon’s solutions from Zerubabbel and afterwards seem right to me.
 The knottiness in Luke and Matthew appear in various genealogies in the OT.
 Let’s not apply unequal weights and measures to Luke and Matthew, when they have biblical precedence.